TrulyFormula/TrulyFormula/README.md

 <!-- Updates -->
 ## Latest Updates

+Cancelled V1 and V2 due to a MAJOR security issue (Found before anything bad happened)

+So now im working on V3 without a discord BOT but it will have discord account linking and a GUI for updates and starting.

+Anti-VIRUS will pick this up still due to its nature.

+Thanks again for those testers for giving me live lobbies to test in.
+Still DONT have to join the discord server!
+There is nothing there yet

+WEB_Notes v1.0.1

 Thank you to all the users that used the beta versions.
 We got some good data on how people tried to bypass it.
 I found out what you the users want and im here to apply it.